 AUDIT AND COMPLIANCE

-To confirm compliance with this Data Processing Agreement, the Controller has the possibility to conduct an audit by assigning an independent third party who shall be obliged to observe confidentiality of the Processor in this regard.
+To confirm compliance with this Data Processing Agreement, the Controller has the possibility to conduct an audit by assigning an independent third party who shall be obliged to observe confidentiality in order to verify compliance with this Data Processing Agreement.
 The costs of the audit shall be borne by the Controller.

-The audit may only be undertaken when there are specific grounds for suspecting the misuse of personal data, and no earlier than two (2) weeks after the Controller has provided written notice to the Processor.
-Furthermore, any such audit will follow the Processor’s reasonable security requirements, and will not interfere unreasonably with the Processor’s business activities.
+The Controller may perform this audit once a year, or more often in case of a concrete suspicion of misuse of personal data.
+Audits must be notified two (2) weeks in advance.
+Furthermore, any such audit will follow the Processor’s reasonable security requirements and will not unreasonably interfere with the Processor’s day-to-day business operations.

 The findings in respect of the audit will be discussed and evaluated by the Parties and, where applicable, implemented by one of the Parties or by both Parties jointly.

-In case the Controller initiates a data protection impact assessment, the Processor shall reasonably assist the Controller in fulfilling this data protection impact assessment, by inter alia providing the required and available information to the Controller.
+The Processor will provide any reasonably necessary assistance if a data protection impact assessment, or a prior consultation with a supervisory authority, is necessary with respect to the processing of personal data.
+The Processor is entitled to charge the Controller any reasonable costs in connection herewith.

 DURATION AND TERMINATION